F1 Sculpture Project: About

 F1 ran from 8 November to 2 December 1982 and was supported by the New Zealand Sculpture Council, QE II Arts Council and the National Art Gallery (now the Museum of New Zealand Te Papa Tongarewa).

 In an account of New Zealand performance art between 1970 and 1985, art historian Jennifer Hay described F1 as "a major event and unqualified success in building a premise with which future artists could expand", by pooling resources and time.
-Exhibiting artists included Greer Twiss, Don Driver, Pauline Rhodes, Stuart Griffiths, Jacqueline Fraser, Andrew Drummond, John Cousins, Jack Body, Chris Cree-Brown, Colleen Anstey and Paul Butt.
+Exhibiting artists included Greer Twiss, Don Driver, Pauline Rhodes, Peter Roche, Linda Buis, Stuart Griffiths, Jacqueline Fraser, Andrew Drummond, John Cousins, Jack Body, Chris Cree-Brown, Colleen Anstey and Paul Butt.

 Hay also notes that the event "provided the opportunity to debate feminist issues in the arts and to address the problem of invisibility for women artists."
 A two-day seminar was held on women's sculpture and a "discussion of feminist goals" saw the establishment of the National Women Artist's Association.
 In an article in Art New Zealand, artist and event co-organiser Barbara Strathdee documented works presented at F1 by women artists including Kate Coolahan, Pauline Rhodes, Jacqueline Fraser, Di Ffrench, Mary Louise Brown, Colleen Anstey, and Vivian Lynn, visiting Irish artist Rose Ann McCreery and Canadian artist Evelyn Roth.

 The archives of the F1 Sculpture Project are held in the Museum of New Zealand Te Papa Tongarewa.